 Click here to learn more about the GM Foundation's long-standing partnership with the SAE Foundation and their commitment to STEM education.

-Johnson Controls is the first corporate partner to support a district-wide initiative, implementing the A World In Motion program throughout Plymouth-Canton Community Schools in Michigan.
+Johnson Controls was the first corporate partner to support a district-wide initiative, implementing the A World In Motion® program throughout Plymouth-Canton Community Schools in Michigan.
 This successful partnership has impacted thousands of students in Plymouth-Canton and was expanded in 2011 to include schools from the FoxPoint/Bayside School District in Milwaukee, home of Johnson Controls’ headquarters.